StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques.md

 The formula for the two-sample t-test, also known as the Student’s t-test, is presented below:
 In this equation:

-�
-t represents the t value,
+- t represents the t value,
-�
-ˉ
-1
-x
-ˉ

-1
-​
-  and
-�
-ˉ
-2
-x
-ˉ

-2
-​
-  are the means of the two groups being compared,
+- x1 and x2 are the means of the two groups being compared,
-�
-2
-s
-2
-  is the pooled standard error of the two groups,
+- is the pooled standard error of the two groups,
-�
-1
-n
-1
-​
-  and
-�
-2
-n
-2
-​
+- denote the number of observations in each of the groups.
-  denote the number of observations in each of the groups.
+- denote the number of observations in each of the groups.

 A higher t value indicates that the difference between group means surpasses the pooled standard error, signifying a more substantial difference between the groups.

 To assess the significance of your findings, compare the calculated t value with the values in a critical value chart, such as the Student’s t-table.
 If your t value exceeds what would be expected by chance, you can reject the null hypothesis, suggesting a genuine difference between the two groups.